knative/docs/docs/eventing/getting-started.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

-1. To add a second trigger, copy the YAML below into a file:
+1. To add a second trigger, copy the following YAML into a file:
    ```yaml
    apiVersion: eventing.knative.dev/v1
    kind: Trigger